hackanoho/hackanoho.github.io/2021hackanoho.md

   * A: Accomodation is in the whare nui so bring a sleeping bag and whatever personal items you need.
 If you have a lap-top or other device, you can bring that too.
 * Q: Can I borrow a laptop?
   * A: Probably.
 Let us know you need one.
+* Q: How can I register to attend?
+  * A: Just send us an email, see Contact details below